Vanesanesa/Vanesanesa/README.md

-# Hey there, fabulous folks!👋Welcome to my GitHub playground!
+# Hey there, fabulous folks!
+Welcome to my GitHub playground!👋

 I am a data analyst, my main focus is on processing and analyzing data to uncover valuable insights and support decision-making processes.